nicotine-plus/nicotine-plus/doc/INSTALL.md

 `C:\Python27\Scripts\pyinstaller.exe .\tools\nicotine+-win32.spec`

-When the frozen application finish to build you will find it under the `dist/Nicotine+` subdirectory.
+When the frozen application finish to build you will find it under the `dist\Nicotine+` subdirectory.

+If you want to run the frozen application you can launch the executable `dist\Nicotine+\Nicotine+.exe`.

 ##### Building a NSIS installer from the frozen application